rainerb16/rainerb16/README.md

 - 😄  Pronouns: They/Them

-- 🔭  I’m currently working on: my Minimum Value Product.
-I am currently coding a techno music sequencer in the web browser with p5.js/JavaScript.
+- 🔭  I’m currently working on: I am currently coding a techno music sequencer in the web browser with p5.js/JavaScript.
 The hope is to be able to turn this into a full Digital Audio Workstation in the end.
 I have a long way to go but the initial (and basic) processes are in place.

-- 💻  I have experience with: HTML5, CSS, Sass, JavaScript, Vue.js, p5.js, Python, SQL, MariaDB, Google Cloud Technology, Git, Asana and Figma.
+- 💻  I have experience with: HTML5, CSS, Sass, JavaScript, Vue.js, React, p5.js, Python, SQL, MariaDB, Google Cloud Technology, Git, Contentful, Asana and Figma.

 - 📫  How to reach me: hello@rainerb.com or www.rainerb.ml